cpp-toolbox/.github/profile/README.md

 The code should run on on windows, mac and linux, with an emphasis on linux first as anyone with a computer can get linux, but not everyone can afford windows or mac.

-Anyone is welcome to contribute
+Anyone is welcome to contribute, but it's best to join [the discord server](https://discord.gg/8yTdwdYSaQ) first to chat about what changes you are looking to make, also feel free to join if you're having trouble with anything.

 **NOTE: Before you do anything else, [read this article](https://toolbox.cuppajoeman.com/tool_howtos/git/projects_as_composition_of_submodules.html) to understand why the structure is the way that it is**